 Although these differences among covariance matrices are not significant by Box's M test, we can use this example to illustrate how such plots can suggest scientifically meaningful hypotheses regarding the equality of covariance matrices, analogous to what we are accustomed to doing with tests for mean differences.
-Assume that changes in variances and covariances of such skull measurements is of interest, and that we were able to obtain a sample 10 times as large from each epoch.
+For the sake of an example, assume that changes in variances and covariances of such skull measurements are of interest, and that we were able to obtain a sample 10 times as large from each epoch, giving the same pattern of results, but with standard errors divided by $\sqrt{10}$.
 We might then try to interpret the general decrease in $\ln |S_i|$ from the earliest epoch to 200BC.
 Were skulls becoming more homogeneous over time?
 But, what happened in the 150 AD sample?

-11Box's M test is calculated by the function boxM() in heplots.
+11 Box's M test is calculated by the function boxM() in heplots.
 These plots are produced by the plot() method for "boxM" objects.

-Figure 9: Plot of log determinants of the covariance matrices for the Wine data.
+Figure 9.
+Plot of log determinants of the covariance matrices for the Wine data.

-4.1 Eigenvalue plots
+4.1.
+Eigenvalue Plots

 Having made some progress with visualizing the components of Box's M test, it is natural to ask if other plots or other test statistics can address these relationships in a more nuanced manner.
-In the MLM, the various test statistics (Wilks' Λ , Hotelling-Lawley and Pillai Trace criteria, Roy's maximum root test) are all functions of the eigenvalues of a hypothesis matrix \boldsymbol{H} relative to an error matrix \boldsymbol{E} .
-So too, all reasonable test statistics for equality of covariance matrices are functions of the eigenvalues of the \mathbf{S}i and \mathbf{S}p .
+In the MLM, the various test statistics (Wilks' Λ , Hotelling-Lawley and Pillai Trace criteria, Roy's maximum root test) are all functions of the eigenvalues of a hypothesis matrix H relative to an error matrix E. So too, all reasonable test statistics for equality of covariance matrices are functions of the eigenvalues of the S_i and S_p .